Bruker (BRKR)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Bruker’s EPS grew at a solid 9% compounded annual growth rate over the last five years.
-However, this performance was lower than its 11.9% annualized revenue growth, telling us the company became less profitable on a per-share basis as it expanded due to non-fundamental factors such as interest expenses and taxes.
+Bruker’s EPS grew at a decent 6.3% compounded annual growth rate over the last five years.
+However, this performance was lower than its 11.6% annualized revenue growth, telling us the company became less profitable on a per-share basis as it expanded.

-We can take a deeper look into Bruker’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, Bruker’s operating margin declined by 15.1 percentage points over the last five years.
+We can take a deeper look into Bruker’s earnings quality to better understand the drivers of its performance.
+As we mentioned earlier, Bruker’s operating margin was flat this quarter but declined by 15.1 percentage points over the last five years.
 This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q3, Bruker reported adjusted EPS of $0.45, down from $0.60 in the same quarter last year.
-Despite falling year on year, this print easily cleared analysts’ estimates.
-Over the next 12 months, Wall Street expects Bruker’s full-year EPS of $2 to grow 21.6%.
+In Q4, Bruker reported adjusted EPS of $0.59, down from $0.76 in the same quarter last year.
+This print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
+Over the next 12 months, Wall Street expects Bruker’s full-year EPS of $1.83 to grow 16.7%.

 9. Cash Is King